simgrid/simgrid/docs/source/Installing_SimGrid.rst

   as easy as it used to be, and you should probably use the online version for now.

-enable_java (on/OFF)
-  Generates the java bindings of SimGrid.
-You must also enable MSG for this to work.

-enable_lib_in_jar (ON/off)
-  Embeds the native java bindings into the produced jar file.

 enable_lto (ON/off)
   Enables the *Link Time Optimization* in the C++ compiler.
   This feature really speeds up the code produced, but it is fragile